 - Our MACS Micro-School students are taught by Catherine Dollyhite, MicroSchool Facilitator.

 - Highly qualified teachers plan rigorous instruction based on the NC Standard Course of Study.

-- Teachers are able to plan rigorous and personalized lessons based on the academic needs of each student.
+- Ms. Dollyhite is able to plan rigorous and personalized lessons based on the academic needs of each student.
 This allows the specific needs of students to determine the pace of learning throughout the year.